Particles Frequently Asked Questions

 No. We strongly recommend using an editor that supports Particles with syntax highlighting, indentation help and more (if we don't have support for your favorite editor yet, please help us add it!).
 If you are finding it difficult to use Particles, that's just because the editor support is in the early stages.
 Please let us know what problems you are having so we can get them fixed.

-What are the benefits to writing a "Grammar" file to create my Scroll Dialect?
+What are the benefits to writing a parsers?

-By creating 1 file in Grammar, you get a new programming language with autocomplete, syntax highlighting, type-checking, help, integration tests, compiling, and more.
-The goal of Grammar is to help you create a new, robust, well tested language as easily as possible.
+By creating 1 file in parsers, you get a new programming language with autocomplete, syntax highlighting, type-checking, help, integration tests, compiling, and more.
+The goal of Parsers is to help you create a new, robust, well tested language as easily as possible.

 Can I use infix notation, postfix notation, or pattern matching?